backupbrew/switchbrew/PCIe services.md

 | 22  | \[4.0.0+\]             |
 | 23  | \[7.0.0+\]             |

+\[5.0.0+\] The buffer types for ReadBarRegion/WriteBarRegion were
+changed: 0x6 changed to 0x22, and 0x5 changed to 0x21.

 \[7.0.0+\] AcquireIrq now takes an additional 4-bytes of input, and no longer returns an output handle.
 SetAspmEnable now returns an output handle.